Vedantk0410/Docker-files/README.md

 docker build -t toofan-core .

 ## Setting Up the Flask Bot Service
-## Step 1: Create the Dockerfile

-1) Base Image: Use the official Golang image from Docker Hub.

-2) Specify the base image as golang:1.21-alpine.
-Set WorkingDirectory: Define the working directory inside the container.

-3) Set the working directory to /app.Copy Dependency Files: Copy go.mod and go.sum files to the container.Copy these files to the working directory.Download Dependencies: Use go mod download to install dependencies.

-4) Run the command to download the necessary Go modules.Copy Application Code: Copy the application code from the app directory.

-5) Copy the rest of the application code to the container.Build the Application: Build the Go application and name the output binary main.

-6) Use the go build command to compile the application.Expose Port: Expose port 8003 to allow external access.

-7) Specify the port that the application will use.Run Command: Define the command to run the application.Set the command to run the compiled binary.

-## Step 1: Create the Dockerfile

-1) Base Image: Use the official Golang image from Docker Hub.

-2) Specify the base image as golang:1.21-alpine.
-Set WorkingDirectory: Define the working directory inside the container.

-3) Set the working directory to /app.Copy Dependency Files: Copy go.mod and go.sum files to the container.Copy these files to the working directory.Download Dependencies: Use go mod download to install dependencies.

-4) Run the command to download the necessary Go modules.Copy Application Code: Copy the application code from the app directory.

-5) Copy the rest of the application code to the container.Build the Application: Build the Go application and name the output binary main.

-6) Use the go build command to compile the application.Expose Port: Expose port 8003 to allow external access.

-7) Specify the port that the application will use.Run Command: Define the command to run the application.Set the command to run the compiled binary.

 ## Step 1: Create the Dockerfile for flask
 1) Base Image: Use the official Python image from Docker Hub.